colorado clear bra logo

 The Downside:

-• Fading over time: The downside to dyed tints is that the dye fades overtime when exposed to sunlight.
-This makes them less durable than other alternatives such as carbon or ceramic films.
+• Fading over time: The downside of dyed tints is that the dye fades when exposed to sunlight.
+This makes them less durable than other alternatives, such as carbon or ceramic films.

-• Limited UV protection: While they do offer some degree of heat absorption, their ability to block harmful UV rays isn't as strong compared with more advanced options like crystalline or metalized tints.
+• Limited UV protection: While they do offer some heat absorption, their ability to block harmful UV rays isn’t as strong as that of more advanced options like crystalline or metalized tints.

 The Upside:

-• Solar Heat Absorption: On the upside, dyed film absorbs solar heat preventing hot upholstery in your vehicle during summer months.
+• Solar Heat Absorption: On the upside, the dyed film absorbs solar heat, helping prevent hot upholstery in your vehicle during the summer months.

-• Glares Reductions: It also reduces glare improving driver safety especially while driving under bright sun conditions or at night against high beam headlights from opposite traffic.
+• Glares Reductions: It also reduces glare, improving driver safety, especially while driving under bright sunlight or at night against high-beam headlights from oncoming traffic.

 Hybrid car window tint films on red car